amalloy/clojopts/README.markdown

   this is the keyword version of the first name you supply, but you can override this behavior, for example to provide the user a --name option that you wish to refer to as :file.
+* :user-name - For options with arguments: what to call the argument in the --help string; defaults to "ARG".
+For example, --help might display --file=NAME
 * :parse - a custom parsing function to run on the option's value before returning it.
 See the :group key for details on how the parse function is applied.